praw-dev/asyncpraw/docs/package_info/asyncpraw_migration.rst

 - :class:`.Submission`
 - :class:`.WikiPage`

-You can pass ``lazy=True`` in their respective helper method if you want to lazily load it.
+You can pass ``fetch=False`` in their respective helper method if you want to lazily load it.

 In addition, there will be a ``load()`` method provided for manually fetching/refreshing objects that subclass :class:`.RedditBase`.
 If you need to later on access an attribute